Last Update: December 1, 2021

 To further protect your security, when you place an order on the website we discard your credit card information after the card is authorized.
 For this reason, you need to enter your credit card information with each order.

-If you have any questions about the security at our website, you can send an email to email@example.com.
+If you have any questions about the security on our website, you can send an email to [email protected].